Adroiti/docs-for-code-review-tools/RuboCop/Layout-EmptyLinesAroundBlockBody.md

-Pattern: Layout/EmptyLinesAroundBlockBody
+Pattern: Malformed spacing around block body

 Issue: -

 ## Description

 This cops checks if empty lines around the bodies of blocks match the configuration.

 ### Example